seontechnologies/seon-sdk-flutter-plugin/README.md

 -	`"possible_device_farm"`: Suggests that the device might be part of a device farm used for fraudulent activities.
 -	`"possible_vishing"`: Flags possible vishing (voice phishing) activity, where the user might be coerced into providing sensitive information.
 -	`"possible_ongoing_call"`: <span style="color:red"><b>[ANDROID ONLY]</b></span> - Flags possible ongoing phone call, which could be useful information in case the **READ_PHONE_STATE** permission wasn't granted for `is_on_call` field to work.
 This behaviour based flag does not need any permissions to work, but it's only a best-effort metric.
-- **To be continously improved and extended with new signals**
+- **To be continuously improved and extended with new signals**

 ## Using SDK with behavioural monitoring

 The SDK returns an encrypted, base64 encoded string.
 In order to receive the device details JSON a Fraud API request has to be made, and the result will be in the response.
 The base64 encoded string has to be added in the session property in the Fraud API request.
-It isn’t possible to access or modify the payload on the clientside.
+It isn’t possible to access or modify the payload on the client side.

 ```dart